charlesknapp/PayCheat-CMS/README.md

 ## Why Choose SULK CMS?

 1. **Seamless Integration**: Pre-built models and routes make it easy to manage users, licenses, and payments.
-2. **Scalability**: Built on top of MongoDB, PayCheat CMS can handle thousands of users and product transactions with ease.
+2. **Scalability**: Built on top of MongoDB, SULK CMS can handle thousands of users and product transactions with ease.
 3. **Developer-Friendly**: With detailed documentation and a modular architecture, developers can easily extend or modify the CMS.
 4. **Community Engagement**: Built-in support for user posts, reports, and replies keeps your community active and engaged.
 5. **Secure**: Integrated with Stripe and KeyAuth for secure transactions and license management.
 6. **Automation**: Cron routes and background tasks ensure that your platform runs efficiently without manual intervention.

 ## SULK CMS Image Examples
-Below are some example screenshots showcasing the sections of PayCheat CMS.
+Below are some example screenshots showcasing the sections of SULK CMS.

 ### Product and Key Management
 <div align="left">